oblador/loki/docs/getting-started.md

 ### 7. Approve changes

-If the changes were as you inteded it's time to update the reference files.
-The test command should output a suggested command to use that will only run the failed tests, which is useful if you have very many stories.
-Otherwise just use the update command again; `yarn loki update`.
+If the changes were as you inteded, it's time to update the reference files.
+The test command should output a suggested command to use that will only update the failed tests.
+Otherwise just use the approve command; `yarn loki approve`.
 Commit your changes along with the new reference images and repeat.